-The 19th Annual Texas Finance Festival (TFF) will be held on April 20-22, 2017 at the Lost Pines Resort in Lost Pines, TX (outside of Austin).
+The 20th Annual Texas Finance Festival (TFF) will be held on April 19-21, 2018 at the Horseshoe Bay Resort in Horseshoe Bay, TX.
 The conference is sponsored by the Department of Finance at the University of Texas at Austin and the Review of Financial Studies (RFS).
 You are invited to submit papers on any topic in financial economics for the 2017 TFF.

-To encourage submissions by more junior researchers, priority for presentation slots will be given to papers submitted by researchers who graduated in or after 2010.
-The deadline for submissions is January 15, 2017.
+To encourage submissions by more junior researchers, priority for presentation slots will be given to papers submitted by researchers who graduated in or after 2011.
+The deadline for submissions is January 18, 2018 at 2 pm CT.
 The program will be announced in late February.
-To view programs from prior years and learn more about the conference, please visit the conference website at: http://www.mccombs.utexas.edu/events/texas-finance-festival and submit at: http://tinyurl.com/2017-TFF-Paper-Submission.
-There is a $30 submission fee per paper.
-Please note that the limit for submissions is 2 papers per submitting author, and each paper must be submitted using a different e-mail address.
+There is a $50 submission fee per paper.

 - When submitting the paper, you must explicitly indicate you are interested in consideration by the RFS.

 - At the discretion of the RFS, dual submissions will be sent out for a formal review by referees.
 Only a relatively small number of submissions will be sent for a formal review.
 The decision on which papers are sent for a formal review will be based on feedback by the program committee and the reading of the editor.

 - Papers submitted for dual consideration must not be under review at another journal or the RFS, nor can they be considered for dual submission if previously rejected by the RFS.

 - “Rejected” paper authors are permitted to submit a future version of their papers to the RFS without prejudice.